The Legend of Cú Chulainn

 0

-A long long time ago, there was a young Irish boy named Setanta.
+A long long time ago, there was a young Irish boy named Setanta (Cú Chulainn).
 He lived near Dún Dealgan (now known as Dundalk) with his father Sualtam, a warrior and hero, and his mother Dechtire.
 His uncle, Conchobar (Conor) mac Nessa, was the king of Ulster and had the entire army of the Red Branch Knights at his service.

 As he arrived at his uncle’s castle, he noticed a great game of hurling taking place.
 Setanta joined in immediately, angering the boys who were playing and beating almost 150 of them during the match.
 The jealousy of the other boys grew, and a fight broke out amongst them all.
-King Conor heard the noise and came to put a stop to it – it was then that he saw Setanta, who had ventured to the castle alone and had bravely joined the game of hurling, beating all the other boys.
-This impressed King Conor greatly and so Setanta was allowed to stay and begin his training with the other boys to become a Red Branch Knight.
+King Conor heard the noise and came to put a stop to it – it was then that he saw Setanta.
+He had ventured to the castle alone and had bravely joined the game of hurling, beating all the other boys.
+Setanta greatly impressed King Conor, who allowed him to stay and begin his training with the other boys to become a Red Branch Knight.

-Some time had passed when Culann, a smith who made weapons for King Conor, asked Setanta if he would like to attend a feast that was being held nearby.
+Some time passed, and Culann, a smith who made weapons for King Conor, asked Setanta if he wanted to attend a nearby feast.
 Setanta accepted the invitation, but informed Culann that he would follow them, after he had finished a game of hurling.
 Unfortunately, after the feast began, Culann assumed all the guests had arrived and let his great and ferocious wolfhound out to roam and guard the grounds.

 Setanta arrived, unaware that the ferocious guard-dog was lurking.
 The dog leapt out at Setanta, who immediately took his trusty hurl and ball and hit the wolfhound directly in the throat, killing him instantly.